cloudevents/spec/cloudevents/extensions/loglevel.md

 Sharing a common way to describe importance of events allows for better monitoring systems, tooling and general log consumption.

+In addition to defining the extension attributes, this document defines the concept of [Log Level Bindings](#Log Level Bindings) - a standard way to map well-known log level names from different langaunges and frameworks onto the `loglevelname` and `loglevelnum` values defined in this spec.

 ## Attributes

 ### loglevelname